neighborland/cache_rocket/README.md

 gem 'cache_rocket'
 ```

-Include the CacheRocket module so your views can use the `render_cached` method.
+Include the CacheRocket module so your views can use the `cache_replace` and `render_cached` methods.
 Most likely you would put this in your `ApplicationHelper`:

 ```ruby